CELTIC PARK

 Attendance: 58,000

-A dissappointing night as Celtic fail to gain a lead ahead of the second leg in Kazakhstan.
+A disappointing night as Celtic fail to gain a lead ahead of the second leg in Kazakhstan.

 Match report: LINK